rickandersonaia/wine-journal/README.md

 All of the necessary dependencies should already be installed, however the requirements.txt file contains all of the dependencies of the project.
 Running `pip3` will install them

+## Custom CLI

+From the root directory run `winejournal` to see the commands available

+## Create and Initialize the Database

+From the root directory run `winejournal db` to see the commands available.
+The `init` command will build a new database, setup the tables and create a default admin user.
+Run `winejournal db init` to initialize the database, including adding a default user Run `winejournal db reset` to delete and reinitialize the database Run `winejournal db seed` to add the default user to the existing database The `--with-testdb` flad will create a database with the data base uri appended by _test

 ## Build

 JavaScript, SCSS and images are compiled, compressed and minimized upon save.
 The build artifacts will be stored in the `static/` directory.

-## Custom CLI

-From the root directory run `winejournal` to see the commands available

 ## Running unit tests

 From the root directory run `winejournal test` to run the unit tests.
 This library uses pytest.
-Run `winejournal cov` for the unit test coverage report
+Run `winejournal cov` for the unit test coverage report Run `winejournal flake8` for code standards check.

 ## Running code quality tests